Bill716/Rias-Gremory/README.md

   "prefix": "your prefix",
   "token": "your token",
   "owners": ["OWNER ID"],
-  "footer": "NSFW Bot • is.gd/nsfwbot",
+  "footer": "NSFW Bot • By Bill_Hub",

   "msg": {
     "nsfwWarn": "You must use this command in an nsfw channel!",